THUDM/VisionReward/README.md

 # **VisionReward: Fine-Grained Multi-Dimensional Human Preference Learning for Image and Video Generation**

-VisionReward is a fine-grained, multi-dimensional reward model tailored for assessing human preferences in both images and videos.
-By decomposing human subjective judgments into multiple interpretable dimensions, each represented as a series of assessment questions, VisionReward achieves remarkable alignment with human perception.
-The model computes a weighted sum of these dimensions, resulting in comprehensive, accurate scoring for image and video content.
-Notably, VisionReward excels in video quality prediction, systematically analyzing dynamic features of videos to set a new benchmark in video quality assessment.
+VisionReward is a fine-grained, multi-dimensional reward model designed to capture human preferences in images and videos.
+By breaking down subjective judgments into interpretable dimensions with weighted scoring, it delivers precise and comprehensive evaluations.
+Excelling in video quality prediction, VisionReward sets a new benchmark by thoroughly analyzing dynamic video features.

 ✨ **Key Highlights**:
 - **SOTA Performance:** VisionReward achieves **64.0 (Tau)** / **72.1 (Diff)** on **[Monetbench](https://huggingface.co/datasets/THUDM/VisionRewardDB-Video/viewer/monetbench)**, surpassing **VideoScore** by 17.2% and setting a new **state-of-the-art**!